revaturelabs/interviewquestions/Python/Python-Datatypes/List.md

 <details><summary> <b>Show Answer</b> </summary>

-> Mutable means we can change the values of an object and it will directly reflects back to original object.
+> Mutable means we can change the values of an object and it will directly reflect back to original object.
 > Immutable means we can't change the values of an object and it will directly reflects back to original object.
 > In python, Str (character/string), Tuple, Int, Float, Bool are of immutable type, whereas List, Set and Dict are of Mutable type.

 </details>

 ---
-6.How to iterate over the list of elements?
-Give code.
+6.How to iterate over the list of elements?Give code.

 <details><summary> <b>Show Answer</b> </summary>